urboob21/urboob21.github.io/content/posts/cpp-learn.md

 - `Constant expressions`: expressions whose values can be fully determined at compile time.
 - A compile-time constant is a constant whose value is known at compile-time.
 - A runtime constant is a constant whose initialization value isn’t known until runtime.
 - `constexpr` is used to ensure we get a compile-time constant variable where we desire one.
 Means that the object can be used in a constant expression.
 The value of the initializer must be known at compile-time.
-The constexpr object can be evaluated at runtime or compile-time.
+The constexpr object can be evaluated at runtime or compile-time.(immediate constant expression)
 > Benefits:
 Compile-time evaluation → reduces runtime overhead by precomputing values.
 Safer code → ensures that certain values (like array sizes, template parameters) are truly constant.
 Optimizations → allows the compiler to inline and optimize more aggressively.
 Expressiveness → lets you write functions and objects that can be used in both compile-time and runtime contexts.
+- `const` can be fully determined at runtime\compile time.
 ```cpp
 #include <iostream>
 // The return value of a non-constexpr function is not constexpr